apache/datasketches-website/index.md

         <span class="fa fa-database fa-4x"></span>
         <h2>Big Data</h2>
       </a>
-      <p class="text-justify">This library has been specifically designed for big data systems.
+      <p class="text-justify">This library has been specifically designed for production systems that must process massive data.
-      Included are adaptors for Hadoop Pig and Hive, which also can be used as examples for other systems, and many other capabilities typically required in big data analysis systems, such as compatible binary representations across languages (Java, C++, Python) and platforms.
+      The library includes adaptors for Apache Hive, Apache Pig, and PostgreSQL (C++).
+These adaptors also stand as examples for adaptors for other systems.
+      The sketches in this library are designed to have compatible binary representations across languages (Java, C++, Python) and platforms.
       </p>
     </div>